h2oai/sparkling-water/doc/tutorials/run_sparkling_water.rst

 In external backend mode, the call will:

 1. Start H2O in client mode on the Spark driver
-2. Start separated H2O cluster on the configured YARN queue
+2. Start the separated H2O cluster on the configured YARN queue
-3. Connects to the external cluster from the H2O client
+3. Connect to the external cluster from the H2O client

-To see how to run Sparkling Water on Windows, please visit `Run on Windows <run_on_windows.rst>`__.
+To see how to run Sparkling Water on Windows, please visit :ref:`run_on_windows`.